 - Squat Rack or something else to safely hang your rings from*.

 - Shoulders (Anterior Delt)

 - Set your rings up on your rack.
 This process will vary based on your rings.
 Follow the manufacturer’s instructions closely.

 - Set your rings just above waist height.
 This will allow enough room for your feet not to hit the ground while doing reps, but not so high you feel you have to jump up into your first rep.

 - Starting position is hands on rings, arms extended, knees slightly bent and feet crossed (crossing feet is optional but does help with unwanted swinging in my experience).

 - Descend down by bending the elbows and slightly leaning forward.

 - Lower yourself under control until the triceps become parallel with the ground and then drive yourself back up to the starting position.

 *Need some creative options for hanging your gym rings?
 Here are 5 ways to hang gym rings at home.

-The biggest mistake I see with dips is poor range of motion.
+The biggest mistake I see with dips is a poor range of motion.
 If someone is struggling to be able to do reps, the easiest solution is to simply not lower yourself into a full rep, but this is incorrect.
 If a lifter cannot perform a full rep they should switch to one of the variations listed below.